 recognize revenue to depict the transfer of promised goods or services to customers in an

-amount that reflects the consideration to which the entity expects to be entitled in exchange for
+amount that reflects the consideration to which the entity expects to be entitled in exchange

-those goods or services.
+for those goods or services.

-Revenue from sale of goods is recognised when the significant risks and rewards of ownership
+Revenue from sale of goods is recognised when the significant risks and rewards of

-taking into account contractually defined terms and excluding taxes or duties collected on
+received or receivable, taking into account contractually defined terms and excluding taxes

-behalf of the government.
+or duties collected on behalf of the government.

-II Interest Income:
+II.
+Interest Income:

-Interest income is accrued on a time proportion basis, by reference to the principal outstanding
+Interest income is accrued on a time proportion basis, by reference to the principal

-and effective interest rate applicable.
+outstanding and effective interest rate applicable.

 15. Taxation: